uwe-app/website/site/docs/collections/list-pagination.md

 Large collections can require paginating for navigation so we built an easy way to paginate result lists.

-To see [example site settings][entities-site-settings] check out the [entities example][entities-example] which is a collection of all the HTML entities with pagination enabled.
+To see complete [example site settings][entities-site-settings] check out the [entities example][entities-example] which is a collection of all the HTML entities with pagination enabled.

 Enabling pagination for a query result behaves like [[docs/collections/page-generators]] by creating a *synthetic page* for each *page chunk* in the result list.